Projects of the Green Gravel Action Group

 This project is testing the green gravel tool on disappearing kelp forests in the Skagerrak, Norway.
 The project is part of ongoing research activities at the Flødevigen Station, Institute of Marine Research, to develop restoration approaches to recover lost Sacharrina latissima kelp forests along the southern coast.
 The project involves laboratory and field experiments to determine effective use of this technique on turf covered reefs.
 The end goal is to use this technique to restore large areas without the cost of divers or expensive equipment.
 The Institute of Marine Research ran the first green gravel trials and are continuing to develop this tool.

-The project is testing four different seeding techniques using four species of kelps.
+The project is testing different seeding techniques for the recovery of native kelp populations along the Portuguese coast.
 The green gravel methodology was adopted by the project with the objective of testing how the technique performs in the context of the prevailing oceanographic and environmental conditions of the Portuguese coastline.

 Southern California, USA